PurpleCoder-23/ML-FROM-SCRATCH/README.md

 # ML-FROM-SCRATCH

 # Implementing Supervised Machine Learning Algorithms From Scratch

 This project is part of my journey to **strengthen Python logic and coding skills** by building supervised machine learning algorithms **from scratch** — without relying on libraries like scikit-learn for training.

-The first algorithm implemented is **Linear Regression**, focusing on understanding the core mathematical steps and translating them into clean Python code.
+The first algorithm implemented is **Linear Regression**, followed by **Logistic Regression**, focusing on understanding the core mathematical steps and translating them into clean Python code.

 ---